 A DHCP profile specifies a DHCP server type and configuration.
 You can use the default profile or create others as needed.

-A DHCP profile can be used by multiple segments and gateways in your network.
-You can create DHCP server profiles and DHCP relay profiles.
+A DHCP profile can be used to configure DHCP servers of DHCP relay servers anywhere in your SDDC network.
 See Add a DHCP Profile in the NSX-T Data Center Administration Guide.

 - Select .